pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1618-19-20-21-22 Finishing NextJS Application

+These days I have been working to complete the NextJS application tutorial.
+I could completed the tutorial and deploy the application in Vercel, the application looks good and work as expected.
+I discovery something studying about the IBM Carbon Design System, I don't like the Frontend technologies related with the style like SASS and other tyke of obscure technologies.
+The problem with styling the frontend is you need to understand all the technologies available and select the best for your project.

 ### Day 1617 UI Styles

 Today, I've been applying UI designs to a Next.js component.
 Reflecting on the past, I recall that one reason I used to dislike Frontend work was due to design and CSS.
 Frankly, it's not my favorite aspect.
 Nevertheless, I recognize the importance of this task and am committed to improving in this area.
 As a Full Stack developer, I find it fulfilling to work on complete projects independently.